pqrkchqps/diehard-dot-fund/docs/en/plugins/README.md

 The angular interface is comprised primarily of ‘components’.
 A component is a collection of a directive, a template, and a stylesheet.
 Then, we can slot these components into ‘outlets’ in the interface.

 ##### 1. Adding a client side model
-Just like on the server side, Diehard_Fund has client side models as well, which are stored in a client side data store called a 'RecordsInterface'.
+Just like on the server side, DiehardFund has client side models as well, which are stored in a client side data store called a 'RecordsInterface'.
 You can check out the existing models and RecordsInterfaces in [angular/core/models](https://github.com/diehard_fund/diehard_fund/tree/master/angular/core/models).
 We'll want to make a model and corresponding records interface for our new DiscussionTags.

 ```
 # plugins/components/discussion_tags/discussion_tag_model.coffee